ibm-cloud-docs/satellite/architecture-workload-isolation.md

 ## Workload isolation in {{site.data.keyword.satellitelong_notm}}
 {: #workload-isolation}

 Learn how your workloads are isolated from other IBM customers in {{site.data.keyword.satelliteshort}}.
 {: shortdesc}

-### Workload isolation in the {{site.data.keyword.cloud_notm}} region that manages your location
+### Workload isolation in the {{site.data.keyword.cloud_notm}} multizone metro that manages your location
 {: #workload-isolation-cloud}

-When you create a {{site.data.keyword.satelliteshort}} location, a {{site.data.keyword.satelliteshort}} control plane master is automatically created in the {{site.data.keyword.cloud_notm}} region that manages your location.
+When you create a {{site.data.keyword.satelliteshort}} location, a {{site.data.keyword.satelliteshort}} control plane master is automatically created in the {{site.data.keyword.cloud_notm}} multizone metro that manages your location.
 The master and all the components that run inside the master are dedicated to your {{site.data.keyword.satelliteshort}} location only and are managed by IBM in an IBM-owned {{site.data.keyword.cloud_notm}} account.

 One of the components that is set up in the {{site.data.keyword.satelliteshort}} control plane master is an etcd database where IBM stores personal and sensitive data of the customer account that created the location.
 The etcd database is not shared across locations or with other IBM customers.
 For more information, see [What information is stored with IBM when using {{site.data.keyword.satelliteshort}}?](/docs/satellite?topic=satellite-data-security#sat-sensitive-data) and [How is my information stored and encrypted?](/docs/satellite?topic=satellite-data-security#sat-data-encryption).

 ### Workload isolation in your {{site.data.keyword.satelliteshort}} location
 {: #workload-isolation-location}

 Because you manage the host infrastructure that you bring to your {{site.data.keyword.satelliteshort}} location, you are responsible to isolate app workloads that run on your infrastructure.
 If you host and run {{site.data.keyword.cloud_notm}} services in your location, such as {{site.data.keyword.openshiftlong_notm}}, you can leverage the tools and features that this service provides to isolate your workloads.
 For more information about available options, refer to the service documentation.

 <br />